Icyball: History

+The Crosley Radio Corporation began selling the Icyball in 1929.

-While the Crosley Icy ball refrigerator is no longer sold or manufactured, absorption cycle refrigeration is still in use.
+While the Crosley Icyball refrigerator is no longer sold or manufactured, absorption cycle refrigeration is still in use.
 In addition to RV applications, ammonia cycle refrigerators are still used in developing countries.
-These are also batch-cycle devices, but incorporate various condensers, check valves, and integral kerosene burners, so that the disassembly and tub of water required to reactivate an Icy Ball are no longer needed.
+These are also batch-cycle devices, but incorporate various condensers, check valves, and integral kerosene burners, so that the disassembly and tub of water required to reactivate an Icyball are no longer needed.
 Ammonia refrigeration is also used in large industrial applications, where its efficiency more than compensates for the higher initial cost, and associated risk.
 Though it was once fairly popular for home air conditioning, concerns related to ammonia leakage have caused mechanical refrigeration to dominate that market.

 In 2007, Adam Grosser gave a TED talk about an absorption refrigerator for vaccines.

 In 2016 William Broadway, a young designer, won the UK James Dyson Award for his design to miniaturize the Icyball technology for use as a vaccine cooler.